taidos/lxcenter-taidos/README.md

 Its better keeping all RPM's for further development.

+My repo:

+https://ip-television.ml/repo (sorry was what i found free for me to put the files in)

 If you want to install it and test like i am doing please do it: